canonical/charmed-cassandra-snap/README.md

 ### RAM

 Initially, a single Cassandra instance will use slightly more than a half of the RAM available to the system.
-To limit the RAM usage (for example, prior running several Cassandra instances simultaneously on single machine) you can uncomment and configure `MAX_HEAP_SIZE` and `HEAP_NEWSIZE` parameters in the `/var/snap/charmed-cassandra/current/etc/cassandra/cassandra-env.sh` file.
+To limit the RAM usage (for example, prior running several Cassandra instances simultaneously on single machine) you can set `MAX_HEAP_SIZE` and `HEAP_NEWSIZE` environment variables globally in `/etc/environment` file or specifically in the `/var/snap/charmed-cassandra/current/etc/cassandra/cassandra-env.sh` file.
 Note that `HEAP_NEWSIZE` should be the half of a size of the `MAX_HEAP_SIZE`.
-For basic needs `MAX_HEAP_SIZE="1024M"` & `HEAP_NEWSIZE="512M"` is sufficient.
+Official minimal values are `MAX_HEAP_SIZE="1024M"` and `HEAP_NEWSIZE="512M"`.

 ### Single Node Deployment Example